GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/gcs/README.md

 For the batchInsertSize, a high number is recommended for faster upload to RDBMS in case of bulk loads.
 By default it is 1000.

+When the JDBC target is PostgreSQL it is recommended to include the connection parameter reWriteBatchedInserts=true in the JDBC URL to provide a significant performance improvement over the default setting.

 Example execution:-